 PubMed ID: 16446743

-To examine whether nutrition counseling (primarily reducing saturated fat intake) given to study children and their families would decrease development of overweight and obese.
+To examine whether nutrition counseling (primarily reducing saturated fat intake) given to study children and their families would decrease development of overweight and obesity.

 Infant at routine five-month well-baby visit.